I'm interested in applying to STAR-PREP, but cannot locate the application. How can I access the application?

-When is the deadline for the application and supporting materials?
+When is the deadline for applications and supporting documentation?

 Does my undergraduate degree have to be in a biological science to apply to the program?

 Having an undergraduate degree in biological science would be beneficial for entry into PREP, since the program is designed for students who want to pursue a career in biomedical research.
 However, having an undergraduate degree in a biological science is not a requirement.
-It is necessary to have adequate course work in physical sciences (biology, chemistry, and/or neuroscience) for entry into the program.
-It is possible for a student to have an undergraduate degree in another area and also have sufficient course work in physical science.
-If you have specific questions about your academic coursework, please contact the academic program specialist.
+Applicants should have a biomedically relevant degree.
+It is necessary to have adequate course work in physical sciences/life science (physics, engineering, chemistry, biology and/or neuroscience) for entry into the program.
+It is possible for a student to have an undergraduate degree in another area and also have sufficient science course work.
+If you have specific questions about your academic coursework, please contact us at firstname.lastname@example.org.

 What do you look for in a competitive applicant?